This article is the third in a series of blog posts about healthy skincare.

 I love to add to my water some herbs & fruits.

 Try to add to your water mint and lemon or berries.
 There are so many great options!

-Keep your plate healthy with good proportions: 1/2 vegetables, 1/4 whole grains and 1/4 of healthy proteins
+Keep your plate healthy with right proportions: 1/2 vegetables, 1/4 whole grains and 1/4 of healthy proteins.

 You can read all about it on the Harvard website.

-And the most important Enojy the to explore new flavours and enjoy a big variety of foods!
+And the most important Enojy to explore new flavours and enjoy a wide variety of foods!